eluv-io/elv_wasm/API.md

 ## Intro

-Some intro on bitcode wasm and howe it fits into parts that are executed
+Some intro on bitcode wasm and how it fits into parts that are executed

 ## Design

 ## Implementation

 ## Rust API

 [Rust](RUSTAPI.md)

 ## Assemblyscript API

 [Assemblyscript](ASMSCRIPT.md)